Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Theoretical Framework and Pseudo-Structural Representation

 \subsection{Serial Correlation Common Feature}

-To illustrate the reduced-rank restriction and provide some intuition for the row- and column-specific co-movements as well as the joint co-movements, we consider a toy example with $N_1=3$ economic indicators corresponding to $N_2 = 4$ countries, in line with the $N_1 \times N_2 = 3 \times 4$ matrix-valued set-up of our empirical application in Section \ref{sec:empirical}.
-We denote the countries as the United States (USA), Canada (CAN), Germany (DEU), and France (FRA), and the economic indicators as the interest rate (IR), gross domestic product (GDP), and manufacturing production (PROD).
-Vectorizing the matrix-valued times series yields a $12 \times 12$ coefficient matrix $\mathbf{A}$, which is illustrated in Figure \ref{fig:sccfmat}.
-We discuss three cases of reduced rank matrix autoregressive models, (i) partially reduced only among the rows, (ii) partially reduced only among the columns, and (iii) reduced in both rows and columns.
+To illustrate the reduced-rank restriction and provide some intuition for the row- and column-specific co-movements as well as the joint co-movements, a toy example with $N_1=3$ economic indicators corresponding to $N_2 = 4$ countries is considered.
+The countries are denoted by the United States (USA), Canada (CAN), Germany (DEU), and France (FRA), and the economic indicators as the interest rate (IR), gross domestic product (GDP), and manufacturing production (PROD).
+As throughout the paper, $\mathbf{Y}_t$ collects the stationary transformations of these indicators (the demeaned first differences / growth rates), so that the SCCF relations below, in which a linear combination reduces to white noise, are well defined.
+Vectorizing the matrix-valued time series yields a $12 \times 12$ coefficient matrix $\mathbf{A}$, which is illustrated in Figure \ref{fig:sccfmat}.
+Three cases of reduced rank matrix autoregressive models are discussed, (i) partially reduced only among the rows, (ii) partially reduced only among the columns, and (iii) reduced in both rows and columns.